Your horse’s dry skin and dull coat.

-Well, there are lots of reasons why this happens, and lots of solutions for dry skin and a dull coat.
-Let's tackle reasons first.
+Well, there are lots of reasons why this happens in horses, and lots of solutions for dry skin and a dull coat.
+Let’s tackle reasons first.

 - Mud, rain, weather, wind, rolling, dry air.
 The elements create layers of dirt and gunk on your horse that will make him appear dull and dry.

 - Nutrition plays a role.
-Diets missing key nutrients, especially Omega Fatty Acids, will often be dry and brittle looking.
+Diets missing key nutrients, especially fatty acids, will often be dry and brittle looking.

 - Are you up to date on health issues (teeth, worming, etc?).
 Horses with worm infestations are depleted of nutrients and carry a physical blockage (the worms themselves) to good health.
 Teeth in need of care are unable to properly chew and start the digestion process.
 Bring your Veterinarian out for a visit to do a fecal egg count and also check on those chompers.

 - Did you clip your horse?
-Clipped hairs are not tapered at the ends like regular hairs, so a clipped coat won't be as smooth.
-Using conditioners, Light Oils, and other grooming products in addition to elbow grease will help.
+Clipped hairs are not tapered at the ends like regular hairs, so a clipped coat won’t be as smooth.
+Using conditioners, grooming oils, and other grooming products in addition to elbow grease will help.

 - Blankets or fly sheets – While certainly necessary in some circumstances, blankets flatten hairs and can create rub marks.
 This can contribute to a duller appearance!

 What can you do?
-Well, this is a situtation to tackle from the inside and the outside.
+Well, this is a situation to tackle from the inside and the outside.

-Comet's fuzzy winter hairs makes him a bit dull looking.
+Comet’s fuzzy winter hair makes him a bit dull-looking.